turi-code/userguide/evaluation/introduction.md

 # Evaluating models.

-Evaluation metrics are tied to the machine learning task.
-There are different metrics for the tasks of classification, regression, ranking, clustering, topic modeling, etc. If you built a classifier to detect spam emails vs. normal emails, then you should consider classification performance metrics: for example, average accuracy, log-loss, and AUC.
+When evaluating models, choice of evaluation metrics is tied to the specific machine learning task.
+For example, if you built a classifier to detect spam emails vs. normal emails, then you should consider classification performance metrics, such as average accuracy, log-loss, and AUC.
 If you are trying to predict a score, such as Google’s daily stock price, then you might want to consider regression metrics like the root mean-squared error (RMSE).
-If you are ranking items by relevance to a query, such as in a search engine, then look into ranking losses such as precision-recall (also popular as a classification metric), or NDCG.
-These are all examples of performance metrics for various tasks.
+If you are ranking items by relevance to a query, such as in a search engine, then you'll want to look into ranking losses such as precision-recall (also popular as a classification metric), or NDCG.
+These are all examples of task-specific performance metrics.

 ## [Classification Metrics](classification.md)